mgreenly/dockerimages/ruby/README.md

 # mgreenly/ruby

-This is stripped down version of the official ruby image for ruby-2.1.7
+This is the base image I use for ruby projects.